Gruyères: beautiful castle surrounded by nature and history in Switzerland.

 • Enjoy some spectacular mountain views up at Glacier 3000

-In the morning, explore Geneva on your own, borrow a free bike with «Genève Roule» or join a guided city tour.
-After the tour, buy some take-away lunch and have it on the train to Nyon.
+In the morning, you can explore Geneva on your own, rent a free bike from "Genève Roule," or join a city tour.
+After the tour, grab a takeaway lunch and take the train to Nyon.

-Lausanne’s picturesque old town is built on three hills and surrounded by numerous vineyards.
-It’s home to the International Olympic Committee, as well as Switzerland’s only metro.
+The picturesque old town of Lausanne is built on three hills and surrounded by numerous vineyards.
+It is home to the International Olympic Committee and the only metro in Switzerland.

 Day 2: Lausanne - Lac de Joux / Creux du Van - Lausanne